Funeral Costs Calculator

 • Other

-Some of these expenses may not apply to your plans, but it’s important to consider additional costs that could increase the total price of your funeral.
-If you plan to bring relatives in from another state, for example, you’ll need to think about the cost of flights and hotels.
+Some of these expenses may not apply to your plans, but it's important to consider additional costs that could increase the total price of your funeral.
+For instance, many families now opt for “Celebration of Life” gatherings rather than traditional post-funeral receptions, which can vary wildly in cost depending on venue and catering.
+If you plan to bring relatives in from another state, for example, you'll need to think about the cost of flights and hotels.

 FAQs About Funeral Costs